 This key should never be shown to anyone and is only used when you are sending or selling your Bitcoins.
 Your wallet should also have a public key, which is where Bitcoins are sent when you buy or are gifted with them.
 If you tell someone your public key, they can go onto the Bitcoin blockchain ledger and view any past transactions you’ve made.

-If you purchase Bitcoin on an exchange (a digital platform that puts buyers and sellers together to make a trade), you may not have access to your private key.
+If you invest in Bitcoin through an exchange (a digital platform that puts buyers and sellers together to make a trade), you may not have access to your private key.
 This is why exchanges can be vulnerable to hacks.
 For this reason, it may not be a good idea to store large amounts of Bitcoin on exchanges.
 You can send and receive Bitcoins using your wallet, or your public and private addresses.

 Who Controls the Bitcoin Blockchain?